Detention in Trucking: Why It Results in Additional Charges

 • The driver may miss his next pick-up and lose his next load if he is not unloaded promptly as the next shipper may use another carrier to move the load.

-As you can see, when trucks are not loaded timely, or unloaded timely, it does affect everyone down the line.
+As you can see, when trucks are not loaded or unloaded timely, it does affect the process of FTL shipping down the line.
 The cost of detention varies based on the company, the equipment, and the geography.
 Rates range from $50 an hour to $100 an hour.

-The best ways to avoid detention and keep your costs down are:
+The best ways to avoid truck detention and keep your costs down are:

 1. Ensure the goods are ready for loading before scheduling the truck.